RJM8989/WDA-project-one/README.md

 ## Wireframes

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, display your wireframe screenshots using a Markdown `table`.
-Instructions on how to do Markdown `tables` start on line #213 on this site: https://pandao.github.io/editor.md/en.html

-Alternatively, dropdowns are a way to condense several wireframes into a collapsible menu to save space.
-Dropdowns in Markdown are considered some of the only acceptable HTML components that are allowed for assessment purposes.

 To follow best practice, wireframes were developed for mobile and desktop sizes.
 I've used both [Balsamiq](https://balsamiq.com/wireframes/) and [Figma](https://www.figma.com/files/recents-and-sharing/recently-viewed?fuid=1312128635675800480) to design my site wireframes.